 The Group was granted a Minerals Prospecting Licence ("MPL") 50270 under the Continental Shelf Act 1964 on February 25, 2010 for a period of four years.
 The licence has been extended a number of times and will expire on 24 February 2020.
-A further extension will be sought.
 The licence covers 2887km2 of the Chatham Rise and is located approximately 450 kilometres east of Christchurch.
+On 29 August 2019 the prospecting permit was relinquished six months prior to the end of its term.
+This has no impact on the mining permit and proposed mining programme.

+The Group holds a Minerals Mining Permit 55549.
 On February 11, 2015 the Group was refused Marine Consent from the Environmental Protection Authority (EPA), New Zealand's environmental regulator on grounds which the Group disputes.
 Subsequently, the Directors impaired the carrying value of the capitalised costs to represent their best estimate of the recoverability as the Group reconsiders the re-submission of the Marine Consent with the EPA.

-On April 27, 2017 and December 8, 2017 the Group was granted a change of conditions in the permit to further defer the minimum work programme commitments.
+On November 5, 2019 the Group was granted a change of conditions in the permit to further defer the minimum work programme commitments.
 All work commitments have been met to date.
+The permit expires December 5, 2033.